akcansoft/Desktop-Calendar/README.md

 # AS Desktop Calendar
-This application makes the current month and next month calendar on the desktop image.
+This application makes the current month and next month calendar in local language on the desktop image.
 ![Screenshot](https://github.com/akcansoft/Desktop-Calendar/blob/main/ss-1.jpg)

 This project is a Visual Basic 6 (VB6) application that dynamically generates a desktop wallpaper with an embedded calendar.